 Michael E Rothman MD, FACEP is board certified in Internal Medicine and Emergency Medicine.
-He is the medical director of MD Wellness in Spring Lake, NJ.
+He is the medical director of MD Wellness in Wall Township, NJ.
 Dr Rothman’s clinical focus is on using objective biomarkers to diagnose imbalanced homeostatic control mechanisms.
 He then uses a variety of targeted therapies to improve the patient’s homeostatic controls and therefore facilitates resolution of symptoms and disease states.

 Dr Rothman was diagnosed with Crohn’s disease in 1978 while a second year student at SUNY Binghamton.
 Unsatisfied with the conventional drug approach that his doctors recommended for him, he was able to improve his health through various mind-body modalities including meditation, chi kung, martial arts and breathing techniques.
 He decided to pursue a career in medicine.
 After graduating with a BS in Physics, Dr Rothman got his medical degree at the University of Miami.
 He became board certified in Internal Medicine in 1989, and then began his long Emergency Medicine career.
 He became board certified in Emergency Medicine in 1998.